Dev-Sites/pixijs/v5-Creating-filters.md

 There are 5 coordinates systems in pixi filters.
 Each can be used with any of three types.

-1. Input - temporary pow2 texture that FilterSystem took from the pool.
+1. _Input coords_ - temporary pow2 texture that FilterSystem took from the pool.
 Used for `texture2D` sampling.
-2. Screen - do not depend whether output is temporary texture or screen, whether there we are 10 filters away from screen, it is the screen coord.
+2. _Screen coords_ - do not depend whether output is temporary texture or screen, whether there we are 10 filters away from screen, it is the screen coord.
-3. Filter coords - (0,0) is mapped to top-left corner of part of screen that is covered by filter.
+3. _Filter coords_ - (0,0) is mapped to top-left corner of part of screen that is covered by filter.
 For CSS or physical units it has the same scale but different offset than screen.
-4. Sprite texture coords - sometimes there's extra sprite input in filter.
+4. _Sprite texture coords_ - sometimes there's extra sprite input in filter.
 Sprite is positioned in pixi stage tree and its area does not equal filter area.
 This is what we pass in `texture2D()` for extra sampler.
-Example is (DisplacementFilter)[https://github.com/pixijs/pixi.js/tree/dev/packages/filters/filter-displacement/src]
+Example is [DisplacementFilter](https://github.com/pixijs/pixi.js/tree/dev/packages/filters/filter-displacement/src)
-5. Sprite atlas coords - sprite can use texture from an atlas, and just sprite texture coords aren't enough to get the correct value from `texture2D`.
-Example: (SpriteMaskFilter)[https://github.com/pixijs/pixi.js/tree/dev/packages/core/src/filters/spriteMask]
+5. _Sprite atlas coords_ - sprite can use texture from an atlas, and just _sprite texture coords_ aren't enough to get the correct value from `texture2D`.
+Example: [SpriteMaskFilter](https://github.com/pixijs/pixi.js/tree/dev/packages/core/src/filters/spriteMask)

 ## Default filter code